Sorry, nominations are now closed.

 The winning charitable organisations across the first three categories will each receive a £30,000 grant and have their own promotional video produced ahead of the event, whilst featuring in media coverage around the Awards giving the opportunity to build new networks and profile.
 Young Leader award winners will receive up to £2,000 to support their professional development as well as mentoring and profile-raising opportunities with leaders from Citi, should they want them.

-Awards nominations will be decided by the London Impact Awards: Powering Youth Judging Panel, made up of people working in youth violence or whose lives have been affected by the issue.
-The Judging Panel will be announced shortly.
+Awards nominations have been decided by the London Impact Awards: Powering Youth Judging Panel, made up of people working in youth violence or whose lives have been affected by the issue.
+The members of the panel are:

 The deadline to submit a nomination was 5pm on 11 November 2019.
 Unfortunately, applications submitted after the closing date will not be eligible.
 Organisations should only enter one category but may, in addition, nominate an individual for the Young Leader with Impact Award.